kenjixx1/Rust-VFSs/README.md

 # How To Install
-  -Download the file
+  -Download the file__
-  -Open File with ide(make sure you have rust installed) -cargo run on terminal.
+  -Open File with ide(make sure you have rust installed)__ -cargo run on terminal